Union Township, Luzerne County, Pennsylvania: History

-Establishment

 Union Township was formed from a piece of Huntington Township in July 1813.
 The first settlements, outside of what is now Shickshinny, were erected by George Fink and Peter Gregory in 1790.
 Other settlers, most of whom were from Connecticut, followed in their footsteps.
 The first sawmills in the territory were later constructed along Shickshinny Creek.

 Koonsville

 Koonsville is a former logging town in Union Township.
 Most of the white settlers, fearing Iroquois raids, fled their homes after the Battle of Wyoming in 1778.
 Several white farmers and loggers returned a few years later to rebuild; this included Shadrick Austin, who bought 256 acres (1.04 km2) of land.
 In 1801, he established the Austin Family Inn.
 In 1850, William Koons moved into the area and occupied the Austin family Inn.
 A post office was built the same year.
 William Koons served as its first postmaster.
 The community was later given the name Koonsville (in honor of William Koons).